The Brown measure of a family of free multiplicative Brownian motions: Continuous dependence of on

 \subsection{Acknowledgments}

 The authors thank Hari Bercovici, Guillaume C\'{e}bron, Bruce Driver, Todd Kemp, Vaki Nikitopoulos, and Ping Zhong for useful discussions.
 We especially thank Bruce Driver for showing us the proof of Lemma \ref{Bruce.lem}.
+We also thank the referee for reading the paper carefully and making useful suggestions.